REPRODUCTION -1

 Pollination is the transfer of pollen grains from the anther to the stigma.
 It follows that the male’s gametes must move from an anther to the carpel (female gametes).

-When the Anthers are ripe they split open and are expose ready to be transferred to carpel.
+When the anthers are ripe, they split open and are exposed, ready to be transferred to the carpel.
 For a successful fusion of gametes, the pollen grains must land on the stigma.

 I. SELF POLLINATION

-This is the transfer of pollen grains from the anther to stigma of the same flower.
-It may also occur if the different flowers are of the same plants.
+This is the transfer of pollen grains from the anther to the stigma of the same flower.
+It may also occur if the different flowers are of the same plant.
 Examples are garden peas and dandelion.

 II.
 CROSS POLLINATION

-This is the transfer of pollen grains from the anther from a flower of one plant to a stigma of another flower and plant.
+This is the transfer of pollen grains from the anther of a flower of one plant to the stigma of another flower and plant.
 It involves plants of the same species.
-E.g. are maize and sorghum.
+Examples are maize and sorghum.

 AGENTS OF POLLINATION

-Flower according to mode of pollination are divided into two groups which are;
+Flowers according to mode of pollination are divided into two groups:

 Flowers may use wind as a pollination agent.
-When the grains are exposed out and their grains are light, air current easily blows them from anthers.
+When the grains are exposed and their grains are light, air currents easily blow them from anthers.

 1. Are not brightly coloured (are dull coloured)